magdyMohammed20/masaq-task/README.md

 ## Project features:
 `NextAuth.js` to handle authentication in a `Next.js` app.

 `i18next` to handle internationalization.

 `NProgress` to show a progress bar at the top when a page changes.

-`redux` for state management
+`redux` for state management.

-`reduxjs/toolkit` for API caching and data fetching
+`reduxjs/toolkit` for API caching and data fetching.

 the application uses a fake API for login and registration: [DummyJSON Auth API](https://dummyjson.com/docs/auth#auth-login).